Glass vs. Crystal Wine Glasses: How Do They Differ?

 Wine Glass Anatomy

-Let’s go back to the basics.
-Now that you know the difference between glass vs. crystal wine glasses, we’ll discuss the typical wine glass anatomy.
+Let’s get back to the basics.
+Now that you know the difference between crystal vs. glass, we’ll discuss the typical wine glass anatomy.
 Keep in mind the types of wine glasses available vary in size and shape.

 Rim

-The rim is one of the most important parts of any wine glass, as it’s the only part of the glass in touch with your lips.
+The rim is one of the most important parts of any wine glass, as it’s the only part of the glass that touches your lips.
 Thin edges provide a more sensual experience.

 Bowl

 The shape and size of the bowl determine if the wine glass is best suited for red or white wine.
-Generally, you want to pour wine to less than the bowls’ half capacity.
+Generally, you want to pour wine to less than half of the bowl's capacity.
 The bowl collects the wine’s aromatic molecules as well.

 Stem